Updated: Aug 2

 Rolling: 5 minutes

-So, this is what I respond to the “Ok to use cream cheese in sushi?” questions.
-“Great idea!
-Smoked salmon and cream cheese go well.”
+So, when I'm asked about using cream cheese in sushi, I respond, "Great idea!
+Smoked salmon and cream cheese go well together."

-It’s certainly optional.
-Since cucumber has lots of water, it will add a nice refreshing taste to fatty smoked salmon and cream cheese.
+Adding cucumber is optional.
+Since cucumber has a high water content, it adds a refreshing taste that complements the richness of smoked salmon and cream cheese.

-Use plastic to prevent fish egg from spreading all over the cutting board.
-It will keep your roll nice and clean and also save your cleaning time.
+To prevent fish eggs from spreading all over the cutting board, use plastic wrap.
+This will keep your roll clean and save you cleaning time.

 INGREDIENTS (for one roll):